KevCaz/KevCaz.github.io/content/notes/atom/twolocales.md

 ![](/notes/atom/assets/locales.png)

 Everything works just fine now!
-Note that [hunspell](http://hunspell.github.io/) is also use for Firefox and Thunderbird :smirk:!
+Note that [hunspell](http://hunspell.github.io/) is also used by Firefox and Thunderbird :smirk:!